 - Jun 16, 2017: Added some hosting/server tips.

 Without further ado, here’s 9 things you can do to dramatically improve your website performance:

 1. Use a web host that cares about performance

-If your we hosting provider loads down their servers with thousands of websites or doesn’t know how to get the most out of their servers, then it’s inevitable that you’ll get frequent slowdowns.
+If your web hosting provider loads down their servers with thousands of websites or doesn’t know how to get the most out of their servers, then it’s inevitable that you’ll encounter frequent slowdowns.

 If you’re on shared hosting, be sure your host artificially limits the total number of sites per server to ensure your site will have the resources it needs to perform well.
 If you have your own VPS, ask your host how it’s configured and what parts of the configuration are designed to ensure top performance.
 If their answer doesn’t include things like SSD storage, nginx or lightspeed web server, and custom optimized configurations to serve static cache files, then it’s time to find a better WordPress web host.

 If you’re very concerned about performance then it’s recommended to obtain a VPS of your own to ensure your site has dedicated resources.
 We often recommend trying out our artificially limited shared hosting first and if you find you need even greater performance, you can always move on up to a VPS.